raiden-network/raiden/CONTRIBUTING.md

 ### Create the virtual env

-It's highly recommended to use a virtual environment for development, this will isolate the python dependencies used by Raiden from your system:
+It's highly recommended to use a virtual environment for development.
+This will isolate the python dependencies used by Raiden from your system:

     virtualenv env